hazelcast/hazelcast-cpp-client/README.md

 ```

 ## Polymorphic Types Serialization
-The client library can handle polymorphic objects such that you can use a base class type structure such as IMap, and put and get derived types.
+The client library can handle polymorphic objects such that you can use a base class type structure, such as IMap, you can put and get derived types.
 This support exists for IdentifiedDataSerializable, Portable and Custom objects.

 You can find the polymorphic usage examples at examples/distributed-map/mixed-map folder.

 For IdentifiedDataSerializable objects, you need to register a factory implementation of type serialization::DataSerializableFactory.
-E.g.:
+See the below example:
 ```
 class PolymorphicDataSerializableFactory : public serialization::DataSerializableFactory {
 public: